markbsigler/CodePipeline-FastMCP/README.md

 ## Example Usage
 - Load OpenAPI spec: `config/openapi.json`
-- Configure tokens: `config/.env`
+- Configure tokens: `.env` or environment variables
-- Start server: `npm run dev` or Docker
+- Start server: `python main.py` or Docker
 - Make authenticated API calls with Bearer token

+## Testing & Troubleshooting
+- The server exposes tools based on your OpenAPI spec, but without a backend implementation, tool calls will return HTTP 404 Not Found by default.
+- The test suite expects and validates this behavior.
+- Run `./scripts/test.sh` to start the server, run tests, and shut down
+- Logs and errors are output to the console and `server_test.log`
+- For advanced usage or debugging, see `test_mcp_server.py` and `scripts/`

 ---